top of page

 Instructions

-3. Heat oil in a skillet over medium heat.
+Warm the oil in a large skillet over medium heat.

 Tips & Variations

-• Cook on medium heat to avoid burning sugars
+• Cook over medium heat to prevent burning.

-• Serve with cheese for a classic combo
+• Serve with queso fresco or white cheese for a traditional combination.

 Make-Ahead & Storage